okta/okta-signin-widget/README.md

 If you are using the [custom Okta-hosted signin page](#okta-hosted-sign-in-page-customizable), a configuration object is included on the page which contains all necessary values.
 You will probably not need to modify this object, but you may use this object as a starting point and add additional customizations.

 For embedded widgets, you should set the `issuer`, `clientId`, and `redirectUri`.
-Additionally you should set `useInteractionCodeFlow` to `true` to enable the OIE pipeline.
-(See [this document](https://github.com/okta/okta-signin-widget/blob/master/docs/classic.md) for details on running in "classic" pipeline).
+Additionally you should set `useInteractionCodeFlow` to `true` to enable the OIE engine.
+(See [this document](https://github.com/okta/okta-signin-widget/blob/master/docs/classic.md) for details on running in "classic" engine).

 ### Basic config options